PolygonJaipur/BUIDL-IRL/frontend/README.md

 ### 5. Working on Token Metric
 In this component we will display the total reward and the balance of a user.For this we will use BuidlToken and Staking contract.

-- To use contracts we will use wagmi `useContract` hook
+- To use contracts we will use wagmi `useContract` hook in `components/Modal/TokenBal.jsx`

 ```
 const provider = useProvider();